 We review our retention periods for personal information on a regular basis.
 We are legally required to hold some types of information to fulfil our statutory obligations (for example for insurance claims).
 We will hold your personal information on our systems for as long as is necessary for the relevant activity, or as long as is set out in any relevant contract you hold with us.

 We rely on the following legal bases to use your personal data:

-We’re unable to provide you with insurance or services if you do not provide certain information to us.
-In cases where providing some personal information is optional, we’ll make this clear.
+We are unable to provide you with insurance or services if you do not provide certain information to us.
+In cases where providing some personal information is optional, we will make this clear.

 We will not sell or rent your information to third parties.
 We will not share your information with third parties for marketing purposes.

 We may share information with the following third parties for the purposes listed above:

 You have a choice about whether or not you wish to receive information from us.
 If you do not want to receive direct marketing communications from us, then you can select your choices by ticking the relevant boxes situated on the form on which we collect your information.

 We will not contact you for marketing purposes by email, phone or text message, unless you have given your prior consent.
 We will not contact you for marketing purposes by post, if you have indicated that you do not wish to be contacted.
 You can change your marketing preferences at any time by contacting the office team.

 Here is a list of the rights that all individuals have under data protection laws.
 They do not apply in all circumstances.
 If you wish to use any of them, we will explain at that time if they apply or not.

 The accuracy of your information is important to us.
 You can access the information we hold for you and update your communication preferences at any time by contacting the office team on 0121 694 6897.